DizzyThermal/TKMapper/README.md

 * Import the `project.godot` file in Godot 4.x and Run the application (F5) - the main scene is: `TKMapper.tscn`

-* If you don't have NexusTK in a predictable location, the program won't start (see next step)

-* `config.json.template` is copied to `config.json` (if
-`config.json` does not exist) - Fill out this config to point to your system's NexusTK directories

-* Re-run the application (F5) and TKMapper should hopefully launch
+* Run the application (F5) and TKMapper should start

 ## Usage